thowell332/carpss-rl/README.md

 ./run_experiments.sh # Runs the full suite of experiments in all three environments by default
 ```

+Note that this may take awhile, especially as the complexity of the environment increases.

 The results will be written as CSV files to the `results/` directory, with sub-directories for each environment.

 ### 3.3.
 Analyzing Results